-Caring for outdoor cats: How to keep them safe and healthy
+How to care for outdoor cats to keep them safe and healthy

-Nature's backyard poses a serious of risks for outdoor cats, but there are plenty of benefits too.
-Here's how to keep your kitty safe when they're outside
+Nature's backyard poses a serious of risks for our felines, but there are plenty of benefits too.
+Here's how to care for your outdoor cat

-Outdoor cats may be a smaller group than indoor cats, but they still make up a sizable number of the feline population.
-If you’ve found that your beloved ball of fur would rather spend their days roaming about in nature than curled up near you, knowing the pros and cons of letting your cat go outside and how to keep them safe is super important.
+Outdoor cats may be a smaller group than indoor cats, but they still make up a sizable number of the feline population so knowing how to care for outdoor cats is important.
+If you’ve found that your beloved ball of fur would rather spend their days roaming about in nature than curled up on one of the best cat beds, knowing the pros and cons of letting your cat go outside and how to keep them safe is super important.

-While the great outdoors provides a superior environment for physical exercise and is great for keeping your kitty mentally stimulated, unless you have one of the best outdoor cat enclosures for your feline friend, it also increases the risk of your cat contracting an infectious disease, picking up fleas and ticks, and being exposed to a range of potential threats, such as traffic and predators.
+While the great outdoors provides a superior environment for physical exercise and is great for keeping your kitty mentally stimulated, unless you have one of the best outdoor cat enclosures for your feline friend, it also increases the risk of your cat contracting an infectious disease, can mean cats get fleas and ticks, and risks exposure to a range of potential threats, such as traffic and predators.

 There are so many wonderful benefits to allowing your feline friend regular access to the great outdoors.
 Here are a few of our favorites: